irrevocablesake/irrevocablesake/README.md

 # Portfolio

 The following list is an overiew of my projects, each item has a **link** to the repository.
-Upon visiting the link one will notice that each repo has a well written **README.md** file describing the feature set of the respective project with visuals.
+Each repo contains a **README.md** file describing the feature set of the respective project with visuals.
+So, don't forget to scroll down and walk yourself through the project.

 ## Quasar

 ![main image](https://github.com/irrevocablesake/Quasar/blob/main/images/portfolio/motionBlur.png)

-**Repository:** <a href='https://github.com/irrevocablesake/Quasar#quasar---3d-rendering-engine' target='_blank'>Repository Link</a>
+**Repository:** <a href='https://github.com/irrevocablesake/Quasar'>Repository Link</a>

 **Description:** Advanced Ray Tracer based on CPU, utilizing Light - Surface Interactions to create materials based just on math and contains features like: Motion Blur, Defocus Blur, Anti-Aliasing and much more.
 Visit link for in detail visualizations!